bijan2007/Automation-CI/README.md

 # Automation-CI
-<b>This is a test automation framework which uses the following concepts/tools to automate pages on the binary site:</b>
+<b>This is a test automation framework which uses the following concepts/tools to automate tests on the Binary site:</b>
 - Selenium Webdriver
 - Page Object Model
 - JAVA